altaga/PolkaSend/README.md

 # What's next for PolkaSend

 PolkaSend is a Dapp capable of swapping, cashing out and messaging, where you can save and send NFTs, all registered within the Mandala TC7 network.
 During the creation process, the incorporation of IPFS was complex because we wanted to integrate it with our blockchain-abled instant messenger.
-This is where choosing Mandala TC7 and Covalent as our backend and Blockchain of choice paid out as the assembly of all the concepts was easy enough after reading some documentation and using some templates.
+This is where choosing Mandala TC7 as our Blockchain of choice paid out as the assembly of all the concepts was easy enough after reading some documentation and using some templates.
 For future steps we want to improve the UI to make it as intuitive and user friendly as possible.
 We will be seeking to launch a beta to test the performance of the application.

 # References